Conversational marketing has been quite the buzzword recently, huh?

 Let’s do quick definitions:

 - What is live chat?
-Live chat is an application you add to your website that lets visitors message a member of your team directly.
-That means you can answer questions in real time, and save visitors the trouble of digging around your website.
+Live chat is a communication channel you add to your website that lets visitors message a member of your team directly.
+That means you can offer assistance in real time, and save visitors the trouble of digging around your website.

 - What are chatbots?
 Chatbots are software programs that mimic natural language and conversation.
-They can also be pre-programmed with responses, which lets you get many of the benefits of live chat without needing someone to actively monitor chat windows.
+They can also be pre-programmed with targeted messages, which lets you get many of the benefits of live chat without needing someone to actively monitor chat windows.

-If you visit a website and have trouble finding what you need, live chat and chatbots can be extremely helpful.
+If you visit a website and have trouble finding personalized solutions, live chat and intelligent chatbots can be extremely helpful.
 Especially if your question is highly specific, it’s faster to just ask a question than it is to find an answer on your own.

 Live chat marketing has been around for awhile, and it tends to be most helpful for people who are already close to making a decision (and just have a few final concerns).

 Chatbot marketing, on the other hand, is relatively new.
-Because chatbots don’t take a real person to run 24 hours a day, you can keep them active…24 hours a day!
+Because chatbots don’t take a real person to run 24/7, you can keep them active…24 hours a day!

-A lot of websites are using chatbots to greet every visitor and collect some information (including contact information).
+A lot of websites are using intelligent chatbots to greet every visitor and collect some information (including contact information) in lead forms.